sap-tutorials/Tutorials/tutorials/ai-core-metaflow-setup/ai-core-metaflow-setup.md

 - How to set up the Metaflow Python package for SAP AI Core
 - How to run a local test of your Metaflow pipeline.

-Discover how Metaflow assists you, with diagrams and visualisations from production to deployment.
+Discover how Metaflow assists you, with diagrams and visualization from production to deployment.
 For more information, see the [the Metaflow documentation.](https://docs.metaflow.org/introduction/why-metaflow)

 ---